 - Mu Alpha Theta Award: Phillip Bragg ‘19

 - Yale Science and Engineering Award: Phillip Bragg ‘19

 - Top Ranked Research Paper (High School—First Place): Flannery Enneking-Norton ‘18

 "Kate and I know how much work our students put in to get to the final stages of their projects, so to see so many of them receive awards in the Twin Cities Regional Science Fair is very gratifying,” says Seibel-Hunt, “and to have both regional spots for the ISEF competition go to SPA students is fabulous.”

-See below for more details on the two winning abstracts for the ISEF competition.
+View all the students' project abstracts here.
 Congratulations to all our Science Fair participants!